Page Navigation

 I have, however, used palm strikes to good effect.
 With a palm strike, you are landing a blow with the heel of your hand.
 I can’t tell you if the foot-pounds of energy is greater or less than a closed fist, but I can tell you it will knock out teeth with no injury to yourself. (“Why you should never bite a police officer” is a story I will write another day.)

-Forearm Strike
+Forearm Strike or Elbow Strike

 The forearm strike is an excellent tool, especially when you are in very close with a combative suspect.
 With the forearm strike, you are landing a blow with the last four to six inches of your forearm closest to your elbow.
 Be careful – you should not use your elbow for the strike as it is relatively fragile as compared to other bones in your body.